-If you head down to The Exchange on Corn Street, you’ll see a fascinating remnant of it too.
-The building’s clock, originally installed in 1822, features two red hands – one long minute hand, one short short hour – showing Greenwich Mean Time (GMT).
+If you head down to The Corn Exchange on Corn Street, you’ll see a fascinating remnant of it too on the building’s clock.
+Originally installed in 1822, it features two red hands – one long minute hand and one short hour hand – showing Greenwich Mean Time (GMT).
 Curiously, however, you might spot another minute hand.
-Painted black and moving 10 minutes slower.
-This is Bristol local time.
+Painted black, moving 10 minutes slower than the other, this is Bristol local time.

 The time of day roughly depends on your position in relation to the sun.
 Natural noon is when the sun is at its highest point.
 But because Bristol is two degrees west of Greenwich, it means noon in Bristol should be 10 past 12 in London.
 And for centuries prior to 1847, this was the case.